eaabobe/my-udacity-project/README.md

-# Basic data exploration with pandas on bikeshare data
-A python project using pandas to explore bikeshare data.
+﻿# Basic data exploration with pandas on bikeshare data A python project using pandas to explore bikeshare data

 # Bikeshare project overview

 This project focuses on pandas library usage and a simple statistics methods to perform descriptive analysis on the bikeshare data from three major US cities; Chicago, Washington and New York City - to display statistics information such as most popular days, most common stations and duration of the trip.

-### Ho to run the program
+### How to run the program

 Input 'python bikeshare.py' on your terminal to run this program.
 The project used Anaconda's command prompt.

 ### Program Details

-•	The user specifies and input for city (chicago, new york city, washington).
+•	The user specifies and input for city (Chicago, New York city, Washington).

 •	Then the user input the month and day of the week.